migumar2/uiHRDC/uiHRDC/README.md

 Sub-directories are organized as follows:

-  + `benchmark`: this directory contains some simple scripts to compile result files into different graphics which are then included in a $\LaTeX$ file.
+  + `benchmark`: this directory contains some simple scripts to compile result files into different graphics which are then included in a LaTeX file.
 A final PDF report is obtaained.

   + `data`: this directory organizes all experimental data used in our evaluation.
 It